xmohinderx/spotify-playlist-archive/README.md

 [GitHub Actions](https://github.com/mackorone/spotify-playlist-archive/actions/workflows/main.yml).
-It's also run after every commit, which means that playlists get regenerated whenever the scraping or formatting logic changes, or when new playlists are added - cool!
+It's also run after every commit, which means that playlists get regenerated whenever the scraping or formatting logic changes, or when new playlists are added.

-The script determines which playlists to scrape by looking at the file names in `playlists/aliases`.
+The script determines which playlists to scrape by looking at the file names in `playlists/registry`.
 Files get regenerated as follows: a pretty version of each playlist gets dumped in `playlists/pretty`, new tracks are added to the files in `playlists/cumulative`, and a plaintext version of each playlist is written to `playlists/plain`.
 The plain version is sorted alphabetically, rather than by track number, so that it only changes when tracks are added or removed, making [Git History](https://githistory.xyz/) a nice way to visualize how the playlist evolves over time.

+### Aliases

+Aliases are alternative playlists names.
+They're useful for avoiding naming collisions when archiving personalized playlists, which have the same name for every user.
+To add an alias, add a single line containing the desired name to `playlists/registry/<playlist_id>`.

 ## Playlists